Introduction

 How are AI Widgets built?

-Users with Python skills can easily create user-friendly Widgets by uploading their Python projects and layering an interface with the platform’s tools.
-Abyss handles deployment, making your Widget accessible to others.
+Users can easily create Widgets on Abyss by uploading their Python projects and layering an interface with the platform’s tools.
+Abyss handles deployment, making your Widget effortlessly accessible.

-• run.py (Entry Point): This file must be in the root directory.
-It serves as the main script that will be executed when the Widget runs.
-Example:
+run.py (Entry Point File): This file must be in the root directory.
+It serves as the main script that will be executed.

 import os